-The costs of providing the various program and supporting services have been summarized on a functional basis in the Statements of Activities and Changes in Net Assets.
+The costs of providing the various program and supporting services have been summarized on a functional basis in the Statements of Activities.
 Directly identifiable expenses are charged to the related program or service benefited.
 Indirect expenses are allocated to programs and services based principally on the percentage of personnel time spent in each area or management's estimate of usage.